Peña Cebollera

-Peña Cebollera, Cebollera Vieja or pico de las Tres provincias is a mountain which is part of Sierra de Ayllón mountain range in Sistema Central system of mountain ranges.
+Peña Cebollera, Cebollera Vieja or pico de las Tres Provincias is a mountain which is part of Sierra de Ayllón mountain range in Sistema Central system of mountain ranges.
 A tripoint related to the autonomous communities of Madrid, Castilla–La Mancha and Castile and León is located on this elevation.
-The height of this landform is 2,129 metres.
+The height of this landform is 2,129 metres (6985 feet).